yhua03/CLS161-DH-Portfolio/final-project.md

 **Leauge of Legends**

 League of Legends (LoL) is a multiplayer online battle arena (MOBA) video game developed and published by Riot Games.
 It is one of the most popular games in the world, with millions of active players and a dedicated competitive scene.
 In LoL, players control a champion character and work with their team to destroy the enemy team's nexus, which is located in the enemy team's base.
-Each champion has unique abilities and characteristics, and players can earn experience points and gold by defeating enemy champions and minions (computer-controlled characters that fight for each team).
-Players can use the gold they earn to purchase items that can improve their champion's stats and abilities.

 Riot Games has reported that the game has an average of around 8 million daily players and a peak of around **11 million** concurrent players.

 **Teamfight Tactics**

 Teamfight Tactics (TFT) is a strategy game developed and published by Riot Games, the same company that developed League of Legends (LoL).
 TFT is a round-based strategy game that is played on a grid-based board.
-Players start each round with a set amount of gold and use it to recruit champions and build a team.
-The game has elements of deck-building and dice rolling, as players can purchase and upgrade items for their champions and roll for random effects on the board.
 TFT has been very popular since its release and has a dedicated player base.
 It is possible that the game has **millions** of active players.

 **Valorant**